 1. Chiang Mai

-Chiang Mai is like a playground where seasonal travellers flock to, situated in a verdant valley on the banks of the Ping river.
+Chiang Mai is like a playground that seasonal travelers flock to, situated in a verdant valley on the banks of the Ping River.
 The historical city of Chiang Mai is a diverse place with a distinct charm of its own where visitors can have a pretty good time in any season.
 Its bustling night bazaar, peaceful riverside, ancient walls, and the modern Nimman road offer you a great experience.
 You can enjoy visiting the ancient temples in the city alongside enjoying modern amenities such as fantastic spas, unique museums, beautiful gardens, and many more.

 2. Koh Tao